agtz92/english-stuff-nextjs/blog/coinbase-facilita-el-acceso-a-criptomonedas-con-apple-pay.md

   - "#Coinbase"
   - "#ApplePay"
   - "#Crypto"
-short-description: Coinbase ha integrado Apple Pay en su plataforma Onramp, permitiendo transacciones más rápidas y simples para convertir dinero tradicional en criptomonedas.
+short-description: Coinbase has integrated Apple Pay into its Onramp platform, enabling faster and simpler transactions for converting fiat money into cryptocurrencies.
 mk1: >-
   <!--StartFragment-->

-  ### Coinbase y Apple Pay: Una colaboración para simplificar el acceso
+  ### Coinbase and Apple Pay: A partnership for simplified access

-  **Innovación en pagos para criptomonedas**
+  **Innovation in crypto payments**

-  Coinbase anunció la integración de Apple Pay en su herramienta Onramp, ofreciendo a los usuarios una manera más sencilla de adquirir criptomonedas directamente desde aplicaciones de terceros.
-Esta colaboración busca eliminar barreras comunes en el proceso de incorporación al mundo cripto.
+  Coinbase announced the integration of Apple Pay into its Onramp tool, providing users with a straightforward way to purchase cryptocurrencies directly from third-party applications.
+This collaboration aims to remove common barriers in the onboarding process to the crypto world.

   <!--EndFragment-->